pyrotank41/ava-ai-sales-assistant/README.md

 ## Overview
 AVA is an AI-powered virtual assistant that interacts with customers' clients, conducts sales conversations, pre-qualifies leads, and books appointments.
-It operates through WhatsApp, Gradio, and CRM platforms like GoHighLevel. this project is not for multiple customers, but just one. so for more customers, we create different deployments
+It operates through WhatsApp, Gradio, and CRM platforms like GoHighLevel.
+> Although this project is currently designed for a single customer use case, it has the potential to accommodate multiple customers.
+To serve additional clients, we can create separate deployments for each one.

 ## Tech Stack
 - Backend: Python 3.11+